-Additionally, you could ask other family members to help pay for a family caregiver.
-Although this may seem like an impossible ask, realize the care recipient would likely pay for a professional caregiver if a family member cannot provide the help and support needed.
+Additionally, you could ask other family members to help pay for you to be your loved one’s family caregiver.
+Although this may seem like an impossible ask, realize your loved one would likely pay for a professional caregiver if a family member could not provide the help and support needed.
 Therefore, your family might decide it’s better to spend the money on a trusted family member instead of on an unknown professional health aide.

 Certainly, this type of arrangement can foster plenty of resentment and stress among family members.
 In order to reduce the risk of family tension, AARP suggests you consider taking the following steps:

 Put aside any awkward feelings.

 The care recipient and the family caregiver should talk openly about caregiving needs, wages, hours, etc. Also, don’t forget to discuss how to handle periods when the caregiver is on vacation or sick.